ibm-cloud-docs/watson-assistant/web-chat-customize-home-screen.md

 {{site.data.content.classiclink}}

-# Change the home screen
+# Customize the home screen
 {: #web-chat-customize-home-screen}

 If enabled, the home screen greets the customer and shows a list of suggested conversation starters.
 You can customize the style and content of the home screen: